ckswilliams/modOpenREM/docs/installation.rst

 Web servers
 ===========

 Unlike the database, the production webserver can be left till later and can be changed again at any time.

-For performance it is recommended that a production webserver is used instead of the inbuilt 'runserver'.
+However, for performance it is recommended that a production webserver is used instead of the inbuilt 'runserver'.

 Popular choices would be either `Apache <http://httpd.apache.org>`_ or you can do as the cool kids do and use `Gunicorn with nginx <http://www.robgolding.com/blog/2011/11/12/django-in-production-part-1---the-stack/>`_.